Q: What is AWS OpsWorks?

 Q: Can I use my own AMIs?

-Yes, you can use your own AMIs or customize the AMIs OpsWorks supports using Chef scripts to install agents and other software that you require.
+Yes.
+You can use your own AMIs or customize the AMIs OpsWorks supports using Chef scripts to install agents and other software that you require.
 Using your own Windows AMIs is not currently supported.

 Q: Can I use Amazon EC2 user data to customize instance setup?

 No. Instance setup is done exclusively through Chef recipes.

 Q: What load balancing options does AWS OpsWorks support?